SimonN/Lix/doc/readme.txt

 ----------

 Lix is free software.
 You can do whatever you like with it.
-Alter the levels, the graphics and even the game itself (source is available) to your pleasure, and then give copies to everyone and their neighbor.
+Alter the levels, graphics, sound effects and even the game itself (source is available) to your pleasure, and then give copies to everyone and their neighbor.

 You cannot hold me responsible for any damage Lix does to you or your machine.
 Don't save your diploma's thesis as a *.txt file and delete it using the